loanlee/circle-detection/README.md

 # Results

-The following table shows the results for a test set of 200 example circles.
+The following table shows the results for a test set of 200 noisy images with circles.

 | IoU Threshold | Average Accuracy |
 |---------------|------------------|